 That I owned my Bipolar Disorder.

 I can’t say that I have it down perfectly now.
 I don’t.
 In fact, just recently I’ve quit my medication regimen (under the care and supervision of my doctors) because I feel like I’ve lost my touch on the pulse of my disorder.
 It’s been so long that I’ve lived with it that I think I’ve become a bit complacent.
 Things have started to slip again.
+I’m working and planning towards a new regimen and keep a strong hand on my disorder.

 Bipolar Disorder has been my longest frenemy.
 I feel like it’s best represented by the crappy devil and angel tattoos that I got when I was 18, not yet knowing the name for the internal struggle that will never leave me.